alfar0x/alfar-linea/README.md

         - `serverIsRandom` - When using a server proxy, enable this option by setting it to `true` if you want the system to use a random proxy for each account.
 Setting it to `false` means that each account has its proxy, so the number of proxies must match the number of accounts.
     - `rpc`:
         - `linea` - Specify the Linea RPC.
     - `transactionsLimit` - Set the minimum and maximum number of transactions generated for **each** account.
 The script will generate the minimum limit between these values.
 It is not an exact value; it will be performed.
-It will end job generation for an account if the limit is reached.
-Otherwise, a new job will be generated.
+It will end task generation for an account if the limit is reached.
+Otherwise, a new task will be generated.
     - `workingAmountPercent` - Set the minimum and maximum working amount in percent.

 If config and assets files are ready you can run script as described [below](#running)